oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 ## Introduction

 In this lab we will be using FastEmbed.
 FastEmbed uses the Hugging Face vector embedding models, which are usually sentence transformers *(Sentence Transformers are covered in a separate lab)* .
-But instead of using the python runtime to execute the embedding models, FastEmbed uses the open source project: *ONNX-runtime* which is then called from our python programs.
+But instead of using the Python runtime to execute the embedding models, FastEmbed uses the open source project: *ONNX-runtime* which is then called from our Python programs.

 ONNX is a common file format that can be used to convert between different machine learning models, the ONNX-runtime is a C++ library which allows you to run models in the ONNX file format.

 So for this lab we will take open source embedding models and transform them to the ONNX file format so we can then use the ONNX runtime.
-The model is using FastEmbed, so essentially, it's using a wrapper to a wrapper to the python apis.
+The model is using FastEmbed, so essentially, it's using a wrapper to a wrapper to the Python apis.
 This is not only done for convenience, but also so that it's less work for the end-user, because the embedding models are ready to go.

 Also, just as with Sentence Transformers, FastEmbed uses the the vector embedding models from Hugging Face, so not only are they open source and therefore free to use, they can be installed locally.
 This means they can be accessed by making a function call to a local library, rather than a REST call over a network.